Product Instructions & Tips

 2. Place a piece(s) of wood or book(s) under the stand to raise it from the work surface.

 3. Purchase our Extra Long CG Sticks, which are 18" tall.
-They work identically to the standard CG Sticks but they include reinforced pads for heavier aircraft.
+They work identically to the standard CG Sticks but they are 6" longer and include reinforced pads for heavier aircraft.
 They will still fit within the standard securing clamps on your Flight Deck Work Stand & CG Tester.